manikandan-e/docs/designs/patrick/multi-host-postcode.md

 ## phosphor-post-code-manager

-The phosphor-post-code-manager is the single process based on host discovery for multi-host.
+The phosphor-post-code-manager is the multiple service for multi-host.
 This design shall not affect single host for post-code.

  - Create D-bus object for hosts.
  - Store/retrieve post-code from directory (/var/lib/phosphor-post-code-manager/
    hostX(0,1,2,3..N)) based on event received from phosphor-host-postd
- - unregister the D-bus interface when host removed in the slot.

  **D-Bus interface**